GEM3D/PittPack/README.md

   cmake ..
   make -j 4
 ```
-The executable will be placed in /bin folder
+The executable will be placed in the /bin folder

 ## Run